Ejay02/school-management-backend/README.md

 ## Docker

-If using Docker, remember to start your PostgreSQL container on Docker
+💭If using Docker, remember to start your PostgreSQL container on Docker

 #### License